Code-Institute-Submissions/webalyzer/README.md

 <br>

-First you need to make the settings needed for this app.
+First, you need to make the necessary settings for this app.

 <br>